 Residents are issued keys to their apartment/bedroom and mailbox where applicable.
 Misuse of keys, such as loss or lending to others, jeopardizes safety and may be grounds for disciplinary action.
-Loss of a key or damaged key shouldbe reported to the Resident Director.
+Loss of a key or damaged key should be immediately reported to the Resident Director.
 If keys are lost, the locks will be changed at the resident's expense.
+Possessing, using, or duplicating University keys, University access cards or University identification cards without authorization from the University or unauthorized entry into or use of university facilities is prohibited.